We're pleased to announce these new features and updates.

 You've told us that this is often unideal, so you can now change this mapping.
 Instead, map the Invoice # field to the Vendor Reference field on expense invoices.

-Find out more about Changing the invoice number mapping in AutoEntry (opens in a new tab).
+Find out more about Changing the invoice number mapping in AutoEntry (new tab).

 We’ve added to multi-currency banking to make it easier for you to do business in other countries.
 You can now: